 - Sleep disturbance

 Chasteberry is an incredible herb to help balance hormones and optimize estrogen and progesterone levels.
-In cases of relative estrogen dominance, when there is insufficient progesterone relative to the amount of estrogen present, Chasteberry can help raise progesterone.
-Progesterone naturally opposes estrogen to minimize the negative effects it can have in your body.
+In cases of relative estrogen dominance, when there’s not enough progesterone relative to the amount of estrogen present, Chasteberry can help raise progesterone.
+Progesterone naturally opposes estrogen and may help to minimize the negative effects it can have in your body.

-For women experiencing irregular or frequent periods, Vitex can help create predictable periods by improving progesterone levels.
+For women experiencing irregular or frequent periods, Vitex may help create predictable periods by improving progesterone levels.

-Vitex can modulate prolactin, a hormone that is responsible for the production of breast milk.
-Elevated prolactin can cause amenorrhea, PMS, and more.
+Vitex may modulate prolactin, a hormone that is responsible for the production of breast milk.
+Elevated prolactin can cause irregular or missing periods, PMS, and more.

 Premenstrual Syndrome (PMS)